kerimamansaryyev/adaptixV2/README.md

                       color: Colors.red,
                       width: 50.adaptedPx(context),
                       height: 50.adaptedPx(context),
-                      child: Text(context.responsiveSwitch(
+                      child: Text(
+                        context.responsiveSwitch(
                           const GenericResponsiveSwitchArgs<String>(
                             defaultValue: 'This is a default text',
-                              rules: [
+                            rules: const {
-                            GenericResponsiveRule('iphone7',
-                                'Hello, I am a pattern based on width of iphone7'), GenericResponsiveRule('iphone11',
+                              'iphone7': 'Hello, I am a pattern based on width of iphone7', 'iphone11':
-                                'Hello, I am a pattern based on dimensions of iphone11'), GenericResponsiveRule('ipadMini',
+                                  'Hello, I am a pattern based on dimensions of iphone11', 'ipadMini':
-                                'Hello, I am a pattern based on dimensions of ipadMini'), ]))),
+                                  'Hello, I am a pattern based on dimensions of ipadMini', },
-                    )
+                          ),
+                        ),
+                      ),
+                    );
                   ],
                 ),
               ),